-I talk to many organizations who are planning to report MIPS for only their eligible doctors, often failing to realize how significantly their revenue would be impacted simply by reporting for ineligible doctors as well.
-In these cases I like to do a simple cost comparison to show what customers are missing out on, and while each case is unique, the results are often striking.
+I speak with many organizations who are planning to report MIPS individually, only for their eligible providers.
+What they fail to realize is that they can achieve significant additional revenue by reporting as a group for all providers in their practices, even those that are deemed ineligible.
+In these cases I like to do a simple cost comparison to show what organizations are missing out on, and while each case is unique, the results are often striking.

 Topics: MIPS Hacking

 “The early bird gets the worm.”

 I'm not sure when I heard this for the first time, but it became the guiding principle to my work ethic.
 Always show up first to any event whether personal or professional - that's the code.
 This time it paid off!

 CMS reports that for 2017, just over 90% of eligible clinicians participated in the Quality Payment Program (QPP).
 That number is impressive, but what about the nearly 10% who declined to participate?
 Many adopted a “wait-and-see” approach, or were concerned that the required investment of time, money, and effort wasn’t worth the reward.
 But the QPP is here to stay, and some physicians may only now be wondering where to start, or even whether they can succeed at all after avoiding it for so long.